Understand how to support your business and workforce through this global health emergency

 Employees returning from green countries do not need to quarantine on their return if both of their tests are negative.
 Therefore, employers should be able to allow employees to return to work after the negative tests.
 If the employer wishes to be extremely cautious then the employee could agree work from home for 10 days if they have work that can easily be done from home (although this seems unnecessary given the test results).
 Obviously if the employee had a positive test normal quarantine arrangement would apply.

 Employees arriving from red list countries must quarantine for 10 days in a specific quarantine hotel which will cost £1,750.
 They will take lateral flow or PCR tests before their departure and PCR tests on days two and eight during the 10-day hotel quarantine.
-Employers may ask the employee to work during their time in the hotel.
+Employers may ask the employee to work during their time in the hotel if possible.

 For details of the differing quarantine requirements under the traffic light system please see Q: What do employers need to know about the traffic light system for employees who travel overseas? (above).